-Similarly, the people ought not to allow government crimes, no matter how small, because tolerating them means that the government will be motivated to fuck the people in the ass with ever increasing contempt and boldness.
+Similarly, the people ought not to allow government crimes, no matter how small, because tolerating them means that the government will be motivated to rape the people with ever increasing contempt and boldness.

 So, it seems that enforcing Schelling points is deterrence with a vengeance.